 - a.
-Probationary employees (including permanent employees who have been reassigned or promoted) shall be evaluated no less frequently than twice during the probationary period. - b.
-First evaluation should take place between the end of the second and third months. - c.
-If either party, evaluator or evaluatee, is not available for that evaluation period that evaluation may be postponed not beyond the end of the employee's fifth month of employment based on a probationary month.

-d.
-The final evaluation to determine permanency should take place between the beginning of the fifth month and prior to the last day of the sixth month of employment.
+Probationary employees (including permanent employees who have been reassigned or promoted and dispatcher(s)) shall be evaluated no less frequently than twice during the probationary period. - b.
+The first evaluation should take place between the end of the second and third months. - c.
+If either party, evaluator or evaluatee, is not available for that evaluation period that evaluation may be postponed not beyond the end of the employee's fifth month of employment based on a probationary month. - d.
+The final evaluation to determine permanency should take place between the beginning of the fifth month and prior to the last day of the sixth month of employment. - e.
+The evaluation timeline for dispatcher(s) shall be no later than six (6) months for the first evaluation and ten (10) months for the second.